surajmeena99/Flutter-Projects/README.md

 For help getting started with Flutter, view flutter online [Documentation](https://flutter.dev/)

-To get up to speed quickly, start with our [getting started guide!](https://docs.flutter.dev/get-started/install)
+To get up to speed quickly, start with flutter [getting started guide!](https://docs.flutter.dev/get-started/install)

 If you found these projects useful, then please consider giving it a ⭐ on Github and sharing it with your friends via social media.